 - Lower the shoulder back to the starting position and repeat it.

 - Reps: 16-8.

 4. Reverse Cable Crossover.

 The Reverse Cable Fly, also known as the cable rear delt fly, is an exercise that increases deltoid muscles and strengthens them.
 It is the best shoulder workout at the gym by cable machine.
 This exercise engages a variety of upper body muscles while honing in on your rear (posterior) deltoids.

 - Stand mid of the cable machine for reverse cable crossover.

-- Grab the handles (use a thumbs-up grip) attached to two high pulleys (left side handle in the right hand and right side to left one), stand-upright, and centrally with pulleys in front of you.
+- Grab the handles (use a thumbs-up grip) attached to two high pulleys (left side handle in the right hand and right side to left one), stand upright, and centrally with pulleys in front of you.

 - Pull your hand backward and slightly down in an arc, arm nearly parallel to the floor until your hands are in line with your shoulders (form a T shape).

-- Return the handle back to the starting position where your right hand is directly in front of the left shoulder and your left hand in front of the right shoulder.
+- Return the handle back to the starting position where your right hand is directly in front of the left shoulder and your left hand is in front of the right shoulder.